 Listen without judgment, in an honoring attitude, even if you don’t agree with everything he says.

-If you feel like he has detached himself more than you can handle – I suggest you take a look at this video, which presents a book that has helped me a great deal in my marriage.
+If you feel like he has detached himself more than you can handle – I highly recommend that you check out this free resource – today.

 Rooting for ya,